robstoll/atrium/README.md

 [Platform types](https://kotlinlang.org/docs/reference/java-interop.html#notation-for-platform-types)
 are turned into a non-nullable version per default (if possible).

-Yet, that might not be what you want, especially if you know that certain functions return potentially null or in other words, the return type of those functions should be treated as nullable in Kotlin.
+Yet, that might not be what you want, especially if you know that certain functions return potentially `null` or in other words, the return type of those functions should be treated as nullable in Kotlin.
 Therefore you want to turn the platform type into the nullable version.

 You need to use a cast to do this.
-But depending on your return type this might be cumbersome especially if you deal with generics.
+But depending on your return type this might be cumbersome especially if you deal with type parameters.
 Thus, Atrium provides the following functions to ease dealing with Java Code at least for some standard cases:
 - [`nullable`](https://github.com/robstoll/atrium/tree/master/domain/builders/atrium-domain-builders-common/src/main/kotlin/ch/tutteli/atrium/domain/builders/utils/nullable.kt#L19)
   turns a type into a nullable type.